GridisBlueFeathers/git-workshop/README.md

 It means that in our **staging area** there is nothing new that is ready to be commited, but since **Git** tracks our file, **Git** detected changes in the file (since the last **commit**), and it now *suggests* us to add those new changes, in order to create a new *snapshot* of a file

 ## Pushing to a Remote Repository
+Now that we have some commits in our repository, we can push it to a **remote** repository, in order to do that, you need to have (or create) an account at a platform such as Github, Gitlab or any other that you like more.
+In order to set up a **remote** repository, follow these steps

 ### Connecting SSH Keys
 If you are on a computer where you didn't generate an **SSH key** yet, start by creating an SSH key in your Terminal by typing `ssh-keygen`.\
 After doing this *or* if you already did this on the campus computer, continue like this: